-With effect from 1st March 2003, income received under a court order made after this date is no longer taxable.
-However, this does not apply to any variations of an existing court order made after 1st March 2003 where the original court order was made prior to this date.
+\Income received under a court order made after 1st March 2003 is not taxable.
+However, this does not apply to the income received from any variations of an existing court order made after 1st March 2003, where the original court order was made prior to this date.